 Build: 0 succeeded or up-to-date, 1 failed, 0 skipped

 So it's telling you that it couldn't build your solution because there was 1 error.

 Put the semicolon back at the end of the line.
 Now click Debug from the menu at the top of Visual C# Express.
 From the Debug menu, select Start Debugging.

 You should see a black DOS window appear and then disappear.
 Your programme has run successfully!

 To actually see your line of text, click Debug > Start Without Debugging.

 You should now see this:

 And that's your programme!
 Have a look at the Solution Explorer on the right.
-Because the project has been built, you'll see two more files under Debug:
+Because the project has been built, you'll see more files under Debug: